DonRomaniello/Prometheus2.0/frontend/public/content/home.md

 ## Development

-Prometheus Studios has been both the birthplace and incubator of new formats and show.
+Prometheus Studios has been both the birthplace and incubator of new formats and shows.